josefmaierfl/autocalib_test_package/README.md

 The latter shuts the system down after evaluations are finished or if an error occurred.

 All errors are logged to disk.
-Evaluations can be resumed at any point.
+Evaluations can be resumed at any point as long as processes were not killed by the user.
 For additional options run `./run_docker_base.sh live -h`

 ## Python File Descriptions <a name="files"></a>